ntucker/django-cache-magic/docs/instance_caching.rst

 Caveats
 =======

-Autocache relies on the post_save and post_delete signals to keep your cache up to date.
+CacheMagic relies on the post_save and post_delete signals to keep your cache up to date.
 Performing operations that alter the database state without sending these signals will result in your cache becoming out of sync with your database.